cha2812/Data-Task-with-Excel/README.md

 ## DATA SOURCING

-The table details can be found in the uploaded files section of the repository
+The table details can be found in the uploaded files section of the repository called **Sales Data task.csv**.

+## DATA ANALYSIS